verana-labs/verifiable-trust-vpr-spec/spec.md

 Any authorized `operator` CAN execute this method on behalf of an `authority`.

 At any time, [[ref: applicant]] of a permission validation process may request cancellation of the process, provided state is PENDING.
-Upon method execution, the pending validation is cancelled and paid [[ref: trust fees]] are refunded.
+Upon method execution, the pending validation is cancelled and escrewed [[ref: trust fees]] are refunded.
 If `vp_exp` is not null, `vp_state` is set back to VALIDATED, else `vp_state` is set to TERMINATED.

 ##### [MOD-PERM-MSG-6-1] Cancel Permission VP Last Request parameters

-- `authority` (group): (Signer) the authority owner of this trust registry.
+- `authority` (group): (Signer) the signing authority on whose behalf this message is executed.
 - `operator` (account): (Signer) the account authorized by the `authority` to run this Msg.
 - `id` (uint64) (*mandatory*): id of the `Permission` entry;